-- 1. Number and extent of rills: - 2.
-Presence of water flow patterns: - 3.
-Number and height of erosional pedestals or terracettes: - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground):
+1. Number and extent of rills: 2.
+Presence of water flow patterns: 3.
+Number and height of erosional pedestals or terracettes: 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5.
+Number of gullies and erosion associated with gullies: 6.
+Extent of wind scoured, blowouts and/or depositional areas: 7.
+Amount of litter movement (describe size and distance expected to travel): 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):

-- 5. Number of gullies and erosion associated with gullies: - 6.
-Extent of wind scoured, blowouts and/or depositional areas: - 7.
-Amount of litter movement (describe size and distance expected to travel): - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff:

+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site):

+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much great than, greater than, and equal to):

+Dominant:

+Sub-dominant:

+Other:

+Additional:

+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence):

+expected to show mortality or decadence):